mrtzpngrtz/VectorVision-/README.md

    ╚═══╝  ╚══════╝ ╚═════╝   ╚═╝    ╚═════╝ ╚═╝  ╚═╝  ╚═══╝  ╚═╝╚══════╝╚═╝ ╚═════╝ ╚═╝  ╚═══╝
 ```

-**High-performance desktop application for ML-powered image exploration and organization**
+**Local desktop application for ML-powered image exploration and organization.**

 ```
 ┌─────────────────────────────────────────────────────────┐